sotunboolamide/Rest-API-with-Flask-Protype/README.md

 The aplication can be run locally as seen in the code a local host is used and also the mongo used is a mock.

+You can run the application by using command line python run app.py

+Then navigate to your browser and access at :http://localhost:5000/graphql to view results .

 ## Built With

 * [Flask](http://flask.pocoo.org/docs/1.0/) - The microsystem used